SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 The following information is provided:

-* Active: The number of active microservice instances
+* Active - the number of active microservice instances
-* Unhealthy: The number of inactive microservice instances
+* Unhealthy - the number of inactive microservice instances
-* Desired: The number of desired microservice instances
+* Desired - the number of desired microservice instances
-* Name: Microservice instance name
+* Name - microservice instance name
-* Restarts: The number of microservice instance restarts
+* Restarts - the number of microservice instance restarts

 Further details are provided on the **Status** tab of the respective application, see [Administration > Managing applications](/users-guide/administration#managing-applications).